ericvpineda/travel-journal/readME.md

 - add larger margins for index.ejs
 - make default review star or have validation on star selection?

+Features added:
+- star validation for non-star selection (js modification)

 Issues:
 - find way to validate strong password from user
-- travel.post('/') route - need to validate travel before uploading image
+- travel.post('/') route - need to validate travel before uploading image`````
     - multer first uploads while parsing, then sends parsed body to req.body
 - how to limit number of uploads to upload to cloudinary